MicrosoftDocs/windows-itpro-docs/windows/deploy/upgrade-analytics-upgrade-overview.md

 The first blade in the Upgrade Analytics solution is the **UPGRADE OVERVIEW** blade.
 This blade displays the total count of computers sharing data with Microsoft, and the count of computers upgraded.
 As you successfully upgrade computers, the count of computers upgraded increases.

-Check this blade for data refresh status, including the date and time of the most recent data update and whether user changes are reflected.
+The upgrade overivew blade displays data refresh status, including the date and time of the most recent data update and whether user changes are reflected.

 If a user change is pending when changing the upgrade assessment or importance level of an application or driver, **Data refresh pending** is displayed in amber.

 User changes are processed once every 24 hours and display as: **Up to date** in green when there are no pending changes.
 A banner color of amber indicates that data processing is delayed.
 See the following examples: